Prajakta33/zomato-landing-page-DT/README.md

 New msg has to be added from colaborator B

-This is a new Installation setup Branch
+This is a new Installation setup Branch.